8483/notes/topics/ai/mcp.md

 # Model Context Protocol (MCP)

-A new standard for building APIs.
+> MCP makes it easier to expose new tools to LLMs.

+An open-source standard for building APIs in a way that makes it easier for LLMs to connect to them.

 Other standards include REST, RPC, SOAP and GraphQL.